Skip To Content

 The mortgage

-You might be tempted to use a life insurance payout to pay off your mortgage.
-It could give you peace of mind knowing that you won’t have to make this monthly payment – but it may not be the best choice for the long-term.
-Plus, there might be other reasons not to use the bulk of an insurance payout to pay off your mortgage.
-It makes sense to discuss this with your financial professional before making large financial decisions, especially when you are dealing with loss and grief.
+If you have a mortgage, you might be tempted to use a life insurance payout to pay it off.
+But it may not be the best long-term choice for your finances.
+Discuss your options with a financial professional before making large financial decisions, especially when you are dealing with loss and grief.

 Leaving a legacy

 If your financial needs are met, you could use a life insurance payout to memorialize your loved one.
-You could donate some or all of the proceeds, create a scholarship fund or leave a legacy for your loved one.
+You could donate some or all of the proceeds or create a scholarship fund.
 Or you could use the money for a family trip or reunion in honor of your loved one.

 The lasting value of life insurance